thegazelle-ad/gazelle-server/docs/dev-ops/setting-up-server.md

 - `GAZELLE_SERVER_PRODUCTION_USER`: The user we created for the production Ubuntu server
 - `GAZELLE_SERVER_PRODUCTION_IP`: The IP for the production Ubuntu server

-Also remember to add the CI ssh public key to the `.ssh/authorized_keys` file on the server to allow CircleCI to access it
+Also remember to add the CI ssh public key to the `.ssh/authorized_keys` file on the server to allow CircleCI to access it.
+If you don't have it (as CircleCI hides it) you can probably find it one of the servers currently set up in `authorized_keys`, or worst case scenario generate a new SSH key for CircleCI and authorize it with Github.

 # Done!